Reviews You Can Rely On

 Price keeps increasing with each iteration

-The OneUp V3 is one of our favorite all-time dropper posts.
-The newest iteration of this classic seat post builds off of the success of the previous versions.
-It doesn't reinvent the wheel, rather it updates a few key areas.
+The OneUp V3 is one of our favorite all-time dropper posts we tested.
+The newest version of this classic seat post builds off of the success of the previous iterations.
+It doesn't reinvent the wheel, but rather, it updates a few key areas.
 The latest model features a gas-filled cartridge instead of an air spring and claims to require much less force to actuate the post.
 Performance continues to be stellar.
 We were impressed by the reliable performance and consistent feel.
 The post performed flawlessly throughout our testing period.
 We tested the ultra-long 240mm travel version, and it was excellent.
 OneUp has pushed the envelope to maximize drop by utilizing a saddle clamp with a super-low stack height.
-A shim system allows you to easily reduce the travel, which allows riders to purchase a long post and reduce the travel to maximize every millimeter of drop they can fit on their bicycle.
+A shim system allows you to easily reduce the travel, which lets riders purchase a long post and reduce the travel to maximize every millimeter of drop they can fit on their bicycle.
 This post is also quite light.
-While the price has increased significantly over the years, the price-to-performance ratio is strong with the OneUp V3.
+Though the price has increased significantly over the years, the price-to-performance ratio is strong with the OneUp V3.

-As with previous versions, the V3 does not include a remote lever.
-While it can be frustrating to purchase a remote separately, it allows you to get the lever you want.
-It also adds to the total price of the package.
+As with previous versions, the V3 does not include a remote lever with purchase.
+Buying a remote separately can be annoying, but it lets you get the lever you desire.
+It also adds to the overall price.
 OneUp has always been reasonably priced, but we have seen those prices creeping up in recent years.
 We purchased the OneUp V3 remote to test with the V3 post and found them to work very well together.
+Although, of all the remotes we tested, we like how the AXS remote performed with the RockShox Reverb AXS post the best.

 Read more: OneUp Components V3 review